Police state: Examples of states with related attributes

+Ba'athist Syria under Hafez al-Assad (r.
+1971–2000) and his son Bashar al-Assad (r.
+2000 – 2024) has been described as the most ruthless police state in the Arab World.

 Following the failed July 1958 Haitian coup d'état attempt to overthrow the president, Haiti descended into an autocratic and despotic family dictatorship under the Haitian Vodou black nationalist François Duvalier (Papa Doc) and his National Unity Party.
-In 1959, Papa Doc ordered the creation of Tonton Macoutes, a paramilitary force unit whom he authorized to commit systematic violence and human rights abuses to suppress political opposition, including an unknown number of murders, public executions, rapes, disappearances of and attacks on dissidents—an unrestrained state terrorism.
+In 1959, Papa Doc ordered the creation of Tonton Macoutes, a paramilitary force unit whom he authorized to commit systematic violence and human rights abuses to suppress political opposition, including an unknown number of murders, public executions, rapes, disappearances of and attacks on dissidents— an unrestrained state terrorism.
 In the 1964 Haitian constitutional referendum, he declared himself the president for life through a sham election.
 After Duvalier's death in 1971, his son Jean-Claude (Baby Doc) succeeded him as the next president for life, continuing the regime until the popular uprising that had him overthrown in February 1986.

 Ba'athist Syria under the dictatorship of Bashar al-Assad was described as the most "ruthless police state" in the Arab world, with a tight system of restrictions on the movement of civilians, independent journalists and other unauthorized individuals.
 Alongside North Korea and Eritrea, it operated one of the strictest censorship machines that regulated the transfer of information.
 The Syrian security apparatus was established in the 1970s by Hafez al-Assad, who ran a military dictatorship with the Ba'ath party as its civilian cover to enforce the loyalty of Syrian populations to the Assad family.
-The dreaded Mukhabarat was given free hand to terrorise, torture or murder non-compliant civilians, while public activities of any organized opposition was curbed down with the raw firepower of the army.
-Bashar and his family were overthrown in December 2024 during the Syrian Revolution with the Fall of the Assad regime and the Fall of Damascus which had forced Bashar to leave Syria for Russia and its capital Moscow for a political asylum.
+The Mukhabarat was given free hand to terrorise, torture or murder non-compliant civilians, while public activities of any organized opposition was curbed down with the raw firepower of the army.
+Bashar and his family were overthrown in December 2024 during the Syrian Revolution with the Fall of the Assad regime and the Fall of Damascus which had forced Bashar to leave Syria for Russia and its capital Moscow for political asylum.

-The region of modern-day Korea is claimed to have elements of a police state, from the Juche-style Silla kingdom, to the imposition of a fascist police state by the Japanese, to the totalitarian police state imposed and maintained by the Kim family.
-In 2006, Paris-based Reporters Without Borders ranked North Korea last or second last in its survey of press freedom since the Press Freedom Index's introduction, stating that the ruling Kim family control all of the media.
+North Korea is claimed to have elements of a police state, from the Juche-style Silla kingdom, to the imposition of a fascist police state by the Japanese, to the totalitarian police state imposed and maintained by the Kim family.

+Afghanistan became a police state as well as pervasive surveillance state under the Taliban, since returning to power after the fall of Kabul in August 2021, the Taliban's secret police organization known as the GDI as the regime's efforts to enforce a totalitarian interpretation of Sharia law and eliminate dissent by the new government of the newly established "Islamic Emirate".